aequitas-aod/template-python-project-poetry/README.md

 │   └── __main__.py         # application entry point
-├── test/                   # test package (should contain unit tests) ├── .github/                # configuration of GitHub CI │   ├── scripts/            # contains bash script to be used in CI │   │   └── retry.sh        # script automating timed retry of release operations │   └── workflows/          # configuration of GitHub Workflows
-│       ├── check.yml       # runs tests on multiple OS and versions of Python
-│       ├── deploy.yml      # if check succeeds, and the current branch is one of {main, master, develop}, triggers automatic releas on PyPi
+├── test/                   # test package (should contain unit tests) ├── .github/                # configuration of GitHub CI │   └── workflows/          # configuration of GitHub Workflows │       ├── check.yml       # runs tests on multiple OS and versions of Python │       └── deploy.yml      # if check succeeds, and the current branch is one of {main, master}, triggers automatic releas on PyPi
-│       └── dockerify.yml   # if deploy succeeds, builds a Docker image and pushes it on DockerHub ├── MANIFEST.in             # file stating what to include/exclude in releases
+├── MANIFEST.in             # file stating what to include/exclude in releases
 ├── LICENSE                 # license file (Apache 2.0 by default)
 ├── pyproject.toml          # declares build dependencies